jtviegas-sandbox/entity-loader/README.md

   - dump the entities folders and content in the buckets;
   - dump the `trigger` file in the root;
   - End products:
-    - all the entities will be reflected in entries in the table, and the images will contain a link to the image in the bucket folder;
+    - all the entities will be now entries in the table, and the images will be linked to the images in the bucket folder;
     - example:
     ```
         {